-Browse Exhibits (2 total)
+Browse Exhibits (4 total)

 Oral histories have been a popular way to preserve the lives and testimonies of marginalized subjects who have often been denied access to the historical record.
-This exhibit is a small selection of the CLGA's collection of oral histories and audiovisual materials relating to LGBTQ2+ lives in Canada.
+This exhibit showcases a small selection of oral histories and audiovisual materials relating to LGBTQ2+ lives in Canada from The ArQuives' collection.